jorotenev/deka_coordinates/README.md

 ## How it works
-The idea in essence to fill the rectangle row by row with circles and then add more "filler" circles between every two rows so that all of the rectangle is filled.
+The idea in essence is to fill the rectangle row by row with circles and then add more "filler" circles between every two rows so that all of the rectangle is filled.
 It leads to overlapping circles, but this is fine.
 It just means that when querying, the same venue can appear in two circles.